SamuelSwartzberg/flashcardifying_text_temp/ling/structural-parts/phonics/phonetics/phonetic-production/phonetic-production.md

 # three steps

-»⟮Phonetic production⟯« (my coinage) is ⟮the ＿expression＿ stage (cf. fundamental concepts &gt; what is language &gt; language production)⟯ of ⟮＿speech production＿⟯, where ⟮actual sound is produced⟯.
+»⟮Phonetic production⟯« (my term) is ⟮the ＿expression＿ stage (cf. fundamental concepts &gt; what is language &gt; language production)⟯ of ⟮＿speech production＿⟯, where ⟮actual sound is produced⟯.
 ⟮＿Phonetic production＿⟯ occurs in ⟮three⟯ ⟮sequential⟯ ⟮steps⟯.
 ⟮The three sequential steps of ＿phonetic production＿⟯ are ⟮＿initiation＿⟯, ⟮＿phonation＿⟯ and ⟮＿articulation＿⟯.
 For ⟮＿phonetic production＿⟯, ⟮＿initiation＿⟯ ⟮produces the ＿airstream＿⟯, which is then ⟮shaped⟯ via ⟮＿phonation＿⟯ and ⟮＿articulation＿⟯.